SNAP Benefits in Oregon: How to Apply and Qualify

 How to Contact EBT Customer Service in Oregon

-Hours: Representatives are available Monday to Friday, 7 a.m. to 6 p.m.
-PT.
+• Representatives are available Monday through Friday, 7 a.m. to 6 p.m.
+PT, to answer questions about your benefits.

 See Oregon EBT Customer Service Contacts